M66B/FairEmail/FAQ.md

 The message *...
 Read timed out ...* means that the email server is not responding anymore or that the internet connction is bad.

+See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.

 Possible causes are:

 * A firewall or router is blocking connections to the server